College Interview Questions

 There are not that many colleges that require admission interviews, and a number of colleges offer optional interviews or recommend you should have an interview, for example, Brown, Harvard, Yale, and Columbia.

-Typically, small and highly selective colleges and most Music colleges, and Arts colleges, colleges of Medicine, just to mention a few, require admission interviews for evaluative and informational purposes.
+Typically, small and highly selective colleges, as well as most music colleges, arts colleges, and colleges of medicine, just to mention a few, require admission interviews for evaluative and informational purposes.

 If you want to apply to an Ivy League school, be aware that the expectations of these schools are rigorous, and so are their admission interviews.
 Most of these schools require you to submit sufficient teacher recommendations and SAT scores or GED College-Ready + Credit scores.